codelibs/fess-docs/en/10.0/admin/labeltype-guide.rst

 |image0|

-Click a configuration name if you want to edit it.
+Click a label name if you want to edit it.

 Create Configuration
 --------------------